cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

     `pt` with associated data `aad` using symmetric key `key` and nonce `nonce`, yielding `ct` which consists of the tuple (ciphertext, tag).
 This function can raise a `MessageLimitReachedError` upon failure.
-    It is the responsibility of users of this specification to specify how to serialize ct; common practice is to concatenate them as `ciphertext || ct`.
   - `Open(key, nonce, aad, ct)`: Decrypt ciphertext and tag `ct` using associated data `aad` with symmetric key `key` and nonce `nonce`, returning plaintext message `pt`.
 This function can raise an